constructivesec/how_to_sell_brian/README.md

 **I have a VAR I've worked with for 25 years.
 We have excellent rapport and trust.
 I'm not switching.
 If your product requires a VAR, work through mine.**

 ### Generic Sales Tactics
-- ❌ FUD (Fear, Uncertainty, Doubt) about recent breaches
+- ❌ FUD (Fear, Uncertainty, Doubt) about breaches
 - ❌ "Everyone in healthcare is doing this..."
 - ❌ Scheduling a demo before understanding our needs
 - ❌ Multi-email sequences with varying creative approaches